 Their common bond: the Silver Buffalo Award — the Boy Scouts of America’s highest honor for adult volunteers.
 It has been presented since 1926 for devoted service to Scouting on a national level.
 (It’s one of three members of the Silver family, joined by the Silver Beaver for council-level service and the Silver Antelope for regional-level service.)

 When submitting the nomination form, please include as much correct and relevant information about the nominee as possible.
 Be sure the nominee’s name is spelled correctly, and highlight all contributions to youth inside and outside of Scouting.
-Additional endorsement letters from specific areas may be included, provided they feature detailed explanations of the nominee’s contributions and are not just letters generally saying how great the nominee is.
+Additional endorsement letters from specific areas may be included, provided they feature detailed explanations of the nominee’s contributions, rather than generalities about the nominee.

 (Hat tip to Scouting magazine’s Bryan on Scouting blog for the intro to this story.
-To read Bryan’s full article about the 2017 Silver Buffalo Award recipients, check it out here.)
+To read Bryan’s most recent article about the 2019 Silver Buffalo Award recipients, check it out here.)